Keeper-Security/discovery-and-rotation-saas-dev/README_api.md

 * `id` - The id for this field in the plugin.
 The value can be retrieved by self.get_conifg("<id>").
 * `label` - This is the custom field label.
 * `desc` - This is the default description.
+* `is_secret` - A boolean flag.
+Used for password, tokens, private keys.
+In the Vault, the value will be hidden.
 * `type` - The data type for the field.
-  * `secret` - Used for password, tokens, private keys.
-In the Vault, the value will be hidden.
-  * `text` - Any value is accepted.
+  * `text` - Any value is accepted, but now allowed to have linefeed in the text.
+  * `multiline` - Any value is accepted and allowed to have linefeed in the text.
-  * `url` - The value must be an a URL format.
+  * `url` - The value must be a URL format.
   * `int` - The value must be an integer number value.
 This would be a number without any decimals, such as a port number.
   * `number` - The value must be a number value.
 This includes integer and float type numbers.
   * `bool` - Boolean type value.
 The value must have a “truthy” format.
 Valid values are TRUE, Yes, On, 1, False, NO, OFF, 0 are valid values.
 It is case insensitive.